Maclean-D/voiceflow-slack/README.md

 2. Copy the `Project Key` and save it somewhere for later
 3. Copy the `Version ID` and save it somewhere for later

+### Create your Replit app

+1. Click Run on Replit below

 [![Run on Repl.it](https://replit.com/badge/github/Maclean-D/voiceflow-slack)](https://replit.com/new/github/Maclean-D/voiceflow-slack)

+2. Click `Import from  GitHub
 ### Setup the Replit secrets

 > Set new Secrets with the following info